Batata Harra is without doubt my signature dish.

 - Vegetable oil for frying

-Wash the cilantro several times, remove any yellow or odd looking leaves and roughly chop.
+Wash the cilantro well, remove any yellow leaves.
+Roughly chop.
 Set aside

 Cut the potatoes into medium sized cubes, roughly 1-2 cm thick

-Chop 3/4 of an average sized chilli and add to the garlic along with the salt.
-Sauté for another minute or so
+Add the chilli to the garlic along with the salt.

-Add the fried potatoes to the pan and sauté for another 2 minutes being careful to not to squish the potatoes.
+Add the fried potatoes to the pan and sauté for another 2 minutes gently

 Adjust the salt and chilli level if necessary and serve.